lamazingco/playme/README.md

 <img src="static/playme-docs-logo-shadow.png" width="240">

-PlayMe is an unofficial YouTube Music desktop app with some additional features.
+PlayMe is an unofficial YouTube Music desktop app with some additional tweaks on top.

 Why?
-So that you can enjoy your YouTube Music on desktop, without having to worry about the browser tab which plays it now.
+So that you can enjoy your YouTube Music on desktop, without having to worry about the browser tab which plays it.

 How does it work?
 ---------